epfl-si/wp-dev/README.md

 - PHPStorm / IntelliJ
   - [Additional instructions to configure PHPStorm / IntelliJ](https://www.jetbrains.com/help/idea/configuring-xdebug.html)

-💡 The next piece of trouble when remote debugging is path mapping, which is not covered here for PHPStorm/Intellij.
-If your IDE breakpoints don't quite work, consider inserting the following line in an appropriate place in your PHP code:<pre>xdebug_break();</pre>
+💡 If your IDE breakpoints don't quite work because of path mapping issues, try inserting the following line in an appropriate place in your PHP code (instead of clicking in the IDE to set up breakpoints):<pre>xdebug_break();</pre>

 ### Indexation (ctags / etags)